twbs/bootstrap/site/content/docs/5.0/components/navbar.md

 </div>
 {{< /example >}}

-Use any of the responsive containers to change how wide the content in your navbar.
+Use any of the responsive containers to change how wide the content in your navbar is presented.

 {{< example >}}
 <nav class="navbar navbar-expand-lg navbar-light bg-light">